Co-Design to Enable User-Friendly Tools to Assess the Impact of Future Mobility Solutions: Co-Design of Future Mobility Systems

 The functionality of the system is to satisfy the customers' demand.
-Formally, the functionality provided by the \gls{abk:cdpi} is the set of travel requests.
+Formally, the functionality provided by the \gls{abk:cdpi} is the set of travel requests and coincides with the functionalities of~$d_\mathrm{I_1}$.
 To provide the mobility service, three resources are required.
-First, on the customers' side, we require an average travel time, defined in~\eqref{eq:traveltime}.
+First, on the customers' side, we require the average travel time defined in \cref{eq:traveltime_1}.
 Second, on the side of the central authority, the resource is the total transportation cost of the intermodal mobility system.
-Assuming an average \gls{abk:av}'s life of $\lifeVeh$, an average \gls{abk:mmveh}'s life of $\lifeSco$, an average train's life of $\lifeTrain$, and a baseline subway fleet of $n_\mathrm{S,baseline}$ trains, we express the total costs as
+Assuming an average \gls{abk:av}'s life of~$\lifeVeh$, an average \gls{abk:mmveh}'s life of $\lifeSco$, we express the total costs as

-where $\costVeh$ is the \glspl{abk:av}-related cost
+where~$\costVeh$ is the \glspl{abk:av}-related cost

+and~$\costSub$ is the public transit-related cost.
+Third, on the environmental side, we consider the total CO\textsubscript{2} emissions